Here’s a look at several changes to Medicare prescription drug coverage taking effect in 2026:

-Under the Inflation Reduction act, Medicare Part D enrollees will pay no more than $2,000 in out-of-pocket costs for their covered drugs in 2025.
-And enrollees will have the option to spread their drug costs out in equal payments across the year, which could be beneficial to those who might otherwise have to pay the full $2,000 in just the first few months of the year.
+As was the case in 2025, enrollees will continue to have the option to spread their drug costs out in equal payments across the year.
+This could be beneficial to those who might otherwise have to pay the full $2,100 in just the first few months of the year.

 Various other improvements to Medicare Part D benefits (and coverage of drugs under Part B) have been phased in since 2023 as a result of the Inflation Reduction Act.
-These include $35 insulin, free recommended vaccines, and lower coinsurance costs for certain infusion drugs covered under Medicare Part B.
+These include $35 insulin, free recommended vaccines, and lower coinsurance costs for certain infusion drugs covered under Medicare Part B. These provisions continue to be in place in 2026.

 Suggested: Does Medicare cover the shingles vaccine?

-Maximum deductible increasing to $590
+Maximum deductible increasing to $615

-The Part D prescription drug deductible was a maximum of $545 in 2024, and that cap is increasing to $590 in 2025.
-Some plans have deductibles well under these amounts (or no deductible at all), but no plans can have deductibles that exceed $590 in 2025.
+Some plans have deductibles well under these amounts (or no deductible at all), but no plans can have deductibles that exceed $615 in 2026.

-After you pay your deductible, you’ll pay copays (a fixed amount) or coinsurance (a percentage of the cost) for your medications until you’ve spent $2,000 in out-of-pocket costs.
+After you pay your deductible, you’ll pay copays (a fixed amount) or coinsurance (a percentage of the cost) for your medications until you’ve spent $2,100 in out-of-pocket costs.
 After that, your covered drugs will have no out-of-pocket costs for the rest of the year.

 It’s important to mention that changes to your Medicare Part D costs can stem from changes in your own prescription needs, changes in your plan’s design, or a plan change that you make during open enrollment (October 15 – December 7).
 It’s important to carefully compare the various options each year during open enrollment to see how your existing plan – and the other plans available in your area – will cover your specific drugs for the coming year.

 This is true whether your Part D coverage is provided by a stand-alone plan or as part of a Medicare Advantage plan.
-But if you have a Medicare Advantage plan, you’ll need to also consider how the plan and available alternatives cover the rest of your medical needs, in addition to your prescription needs.
+But if you have a Medicare Advantage plan, you’ll also need to consider how the plan and available alternatives cover the rest of your medical needs, in addition to your prescription needs.

 (Medicare’s plan comparison tool is useful for determining how each plan will cover your prescription drugs, and what your out-of-pocket costs will be.
 If in doubt, it’s important to seek assistance from a broker or SHIP counselor, or to call Medicare or the health plan directly.)

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
-She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
-Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.
+She has written hundreds of opinions and educational pieces about the Affordable Care Act and Medicare for healthinsurance.org and medicareresources.org.

 Footnotes